ComradRadiologyInformationSystems/javascript/README.md

 ## Naming Conventions

-  - Use UPPERCSAE and underscoroes to define CONSTANTS
+  - Use UPPERCSAE and under scores to define CONSTANTS

     ```javascript
     // bad